“Just Sold” postcards for real estate are a popular marketing method among real estate agents.

 And if the potential clients know Mary and Bill from their neighborhood, it makes it easier for them to identify and relate with Mary and Bill.

 Because of that, it creates additional trust in the real estate agent and the so-called bandwagon effect.

 This effect makes people do something mostly because other people are doing it.

-In the body of the postcard, if there is further space available and it doesn’t break the design layout, you can then also write something like: “Would you like to do the same?
+In the body of the postcard, if there is additional space available and it doesn’t break the design layout, you can write something like: “Would you like to do the same?
 Contact us at XYZ.”

 Below I designed another version of the first “just sold” postcard from above so you can see what I mean.

 In the end, it’s again about the real benefits.
 Mary and Bill needed or wanted to move, and that’s why they wanted to sell the house.

 Other sellers could benefit from getting out of a bad mortgage or debt situation.

 So, another headline could go like “Jack Just Got Rid of His Bad Mortgage Situation and Sold His House.”

 The Right Targeting

 The next element influencing the conversion and response rates is the right targeting.

 It means knowing who your potential target clients are, where they are, and how you can reach them at the place where they are.

 And as always, knowing your target clients (their needs, greed, and pains) is intertwined with good copywriting.

 You will be able to communicate better and more persuasively (e.g., the benefits).

 The Right Advertising Frequency

 The ideal advertising frequency, at least in the digital advertising world, ranges from 5 to 9 exposures, according to this study.

 This frequency increased consumer resonance by an average of 51%.

 But this also means that less than five and more than nine will have the opposite effect.

 By the way, this is also a thing in Facebook Ads.